robocorp/robocorp/CONTRIBUTING.md

 ```

 The `update` task also automatically bumps the version of the meta-package based on the changed versions of the
 dependencies.
-Releasing it, is done similarly as with the other libraries, ending in running the very same
+Releasing it, is done similarly as with the other libraries, ending by running the very same
 `inv make-release` command.